Cameron Brown (cornerback): Early life

 Brown grew up in Saint Louis, Missouri, and attended Christian Brothers College.
 He was a four-star recruit in football and committed to play at Nebraska, but flipped his commitment to Ohio State.

 College career

 In his collegiate career, Brown totaled 55 tackles, 2.5 being for a loss, an interception, and 12 pass deflections.
 His best year occurred during the 2021 season where he posted 25 tackles, his one career interception, and seven pass deflections.
 His performance led to him being named an honorable mention all-Big Ten selection by both the coaches and the media.

 Professional career

-Los Angeles Chargers

 After not being selected in the 2023 NFL draft was picked up by the Chargers as an undrafted free agent.
 He was waived on August 29, 2023.

-Arlington Renegades

 On December 18, 2023, Brown was signed by the Arlington Renegades of the XFL.
 He was placed on injured reserve on March 7, 2024.
 He was waived on August 26, 2024.

-Montreal Alouettes

 Brown signed with the Montreal Alouettes on December 2, 2024.